11 Restaurant Safety Procedures and Rules to Follow

 5. Cook Food at Safe Temperatures

-You should also regularly check holding temperatures on serving areas and steam tables.
+You should also regularly check holding temperatures on serving areas, steam tables, and warming trays.
 Undercooked food can lead to serious illness and liability.

 6. Handle and Maintain Equipment Safely

 Inspect all cooking equipment regularly for loose cords, worn parts, or unusual sounds.
 Replace faulty tools right away.
-Never let employees use damaged or unfamiliar equipment without supervision.
+Never let staff use damaged or unfamiliar equipment without the employer's supervision.

 You should also put up instructions for proper equipment handling.
 Then, assign maintenance checks to a manager or the lead cook using inspection scheduling software.
-This offers protection to your kitchen staff.
+This protects your kitchen staff.

 7. Require Protective Attire

-Employees should never enter your restaurant's kitchen without the right protective equipment.
+Employees should never enter your establishment without the right protective equipment.

-You should also order them to use aprons, gloves, and hairnets to ensure safe food handling.
+You should also require them to use aprons, gloves, and hairnets to ensure safe food handling.
 If they are working near fryers or ovens, make sure they're wearing burn-resistant sleeves or mitts.

 Onboarding should cover what attire is required and when.
 Offering uniform stipends or replacements also helps ensure compliance with these restaurant safety procedures.